Ding Ling: Later years

+In 1979, Ding was politically rehabilitated.
+Her return to Beijing and the fact that she was no longer deemed a rightist were the subject of major news reporting.

 A few years before her death, Ding was allowed to travel to the United States where she was a guest at the University of Iowa's International Writing Program.
 Ding Ling and her husband Chen Ming visited Canada in 1981 for 10 days, meeting with Canadian writers Margaret Laurence, Adele Wiseman, and Geoff Hancock; and even Canada's first female Lieutenant Governor, Pearl McGonigal for the province of Manitoba.

-Ding Ling died in Beijing on March 4, 1986.
+On 14 July 1984, the CCP issued The Notification Regarding the Restoration of Comrade Ding Ling's Reputation.
+It stated that Ding had remained a loyal member of the party during her captivity by the KMT in Nanjing and affirmed that the result of the 1940 investigation had been correct.

 Ding authored more than three hundred works.
-After her "rehabilitation" many of her previously banned books such as her novel The Sun Shines Over The Sanggan River were republished and translated into numerous languages.
+After her political rehabilitation many of her previously banned books such as her novel The Sun Shines Over The Sanggan River were republished and translated into numerous languages.
 Some of her short works, spanning a fifty-year period, are collected in I Myself Am A Woman: Selected Writings Of Ding Ling.

 In her introduction to Miss Sophie's Diary And Other Stories, Ding Ling explains her indebtedness to the writers of other cultures:I can say that if I had not been influenced by Western literature I would probably not have been able to write fiction, or at any rate not the kind of fiction in this collection.
 It is obvious that my earliest stories followed the path of Western realism...
 A little later, as the Chinese revolution developed, my fiction changed with the needs of the age and of the Chinese people...
 Literature ought to join minds together... turning ignorance into mutual understanding.
 Time, place and institutions cannot separate it from the friends it wins...
-And in 1957, a time of spiritual suffering for me, I found consolation in reading much Latin American and African literature.
+And in 1957, a time of spiritual suffering for me, I found consolation in reading much Latin American and African literature.On 14 July 1984, the Organization Department of the Chinese Communist Party issued The Notification Regarding the Restoration of Comrade Ding's Reputation.
+Receiving the news while she was in the hospital, Ding stated, "Now I can die."

+In July 1985, Ding was hospitalized in Beijing.
+During her hospitalization, she wrote her essay The Song of Death.
+Ding recounts in the essay the deaths that affected her life, both those of relatives and of revolutionary martyrs, and explains why she sought to live a full life rather than die in martyrdom.

+Ding Ling died in Beijing on March 4, 1986.